 Anytime during the six-month operating season.
 Autumn colors come earlier in Canada than in the U.S.

 32 double cabins arranged on two decks come in four price categories, and all windows slide open.
-The 20 compact standard cabins are on the lower St. Lawrence Deck along with two sets of larger accommodation located near the bow and at the stern.
+5 cabins are sold as singles.
+Lower early season rates are available from May to mid-June The 20 compact standard cabins are on the lower St. Lawrence Deck along with two sets of larger accommodation located near the bow and at the stern.
 On the Ottawa deck above, eight mid-priced cabins are located forward of the Grand Saloon and just aft of the forward-facing observation deck.
 Cabins are twin-bedded with one becoming a sofa during the day, and several offer a double bed.
 Clothes are hung on hooks and pipe racks and a curtain separates the shower from the toilet.

 The Grand Saloon on Ottawa Deck serves as the main lounge with bar and dining room.
 The style is Victorian, including a patterned tin ceiling.